Secession in the United States: National divorce

-National divorce is the idea that the United States should separate into blue states and red states in a mutual, bilateral secession.
+"National divorce" is the idea that the United States should separate into blue states and red states in a mutual, bilateral secession.
 Various editorials have proposed that states of the U.S. secede and then form federations only with states that have voted for the same political party.
 These editorials note the increasingly polarized political strife in the U.S. between Republican voters and Democratic voters.
 They propose partition of the U.S. as a way of allowing both groups to achieve their policy goals while reducing the chances of civil war.
 Red states and blue states are states that typically vote for the Republican and Democratic parties, respectively.
-A common argument for national divorce is that "the US is now more divided along ideological and political lines than at any time since the 1850s."
+A common argument for a national divorce is that "the US is now more divided along ideological and political lines than at any time since the 1850s."
 Repeated polling by YouGov from 2017, 2022 and 2025 show an increase in people who say that a civil war is very likely or somewhat likely in the next decade.

-The only official to openly advocate for a national divorce is representative Marjorie Taylor Greene.
+The only official to openly advocate for a national divorce is former representative Marjorie Taylor Greene.

 Polling

 A September 2017 Zogby International poll found that 68% of Americans were open to states of the USA seceding.
 A 2014 Reuters/Ipsos poll showed 24% of Americans supported their state seceding from the union if necessary; 53% opposed the idea.
 Republicans were somewhat more supportive than Democrats.
 Respondents cited issues like gridlock, governmental overreach, the possible unconstitutionality of the Affordable Care Act and a loss of faith in the federal government as reasons for desiring secession.

 A 2021 poll found that 52% of Trump voters and 41% of Biden voters support partitioning the United States into multiple countries based on political party lines.
 A different poll that same year grouped the United States into five geographic regions, and found that 37% of Americans favored secession of their own region.
 44% of Americans in the South favored secession, with Republican support at 66%; while Democratic support was 47% in the Pacific states.

+In 2022, during the Biden administration, a top-rated pollster found that support for one's own state "peacefully becoming an independent country along with other conservative states" was higher than for polls that leave out the word "peaceful" from such questions.
+60% of Texans and 50% of Louisianans were in favor.

+Polls from 2024 to 2026 found that, while overall support for the sole secession of one's own state alone decreased after control of the presidency changed parties in 2025, it rose sharply in nine states, notably "Minnesota, which has been the epicenter of the Trump administration’s immigration enforcement, followed with support rising to 23 percent from 13 percent two years earlier...
+Other states that saw an increase in secession support included Maine, Massachusetts, New Jersey, New Mexico, Oregon, South Carolina and Washington."